Biden and Harris visit Atlanta after shooting rampage, vowing to stand against racism and xenophobia

 They’ve said that the increase in slurs and other attacks have come as they’ve been unfairly blamed for the pandemic by former president Donald Trump and his allies, who regularly referred to covid-19 as the “China virus,” or “Kung flu.”

-Biden and Harris also met for over an hour with advocates from Georgia’s Asian American and Pacific Island community and local lawmakers.
+Biden and Harris also met for over an hour with advocates from Georgia’s Asian American and Pacific Islander community and local lawmakers.

 “Racism is real in America, and it has always been.
 Xenophobia is real in America and always has been,” Harris said.
 “The last year we’ve had people in positions of incredible power scapegoating Asian Americans.
 People with the biggest pulpits spreading this kind of hate.”